A Graph Minors Approach to Temporal Sequences: Concluding remarks

 \subsection{Open problems and conjectures}

-\autoref{thm:algorithmic_main} shows that the graph minors approach provides a systematic toolkit for studying temporal graphs, and opens the door to a graph minors theory for temporal networks.
+\autoref{thm:algorithmic_main} shows that the graph minors approach provides a systematic toolkit for studying temporal graphs, and opens the door to a graph minors theory for temporal graphs.
 A natural next step is to determine the 2-connected excluded minors for simultaneous embeddability of 2-connected temporal sequences.
 The most promising approach appears to be identifying the minimal members of each of our five classes of obstructions.
-We expect this set of excluded minors to be well-structured — perhaps even finite — in sharp contrast to the case without connectivity assumptions, where we believe the list to be infinite and \lq wild\rq.
+We expect this set of excluded minors to be well-structured, in sharp contrast to the case without connectivity assumptions where we believe the list to be infinite and \lq wild\rq.
 Both of these directions are part of our ongoing work.
-A partial result in this direction is the complete characterisation of the $2$-connected excluded minors for simultaneous embeddability of 2-connected temporal contraction-only sequences in the upcoming work \cite{contractionsequences2025}.
+A partial result in this direction is the complete characterisation of the (finitely many) excluded minors for simultaneous embeddability of 2-connected temporal contraction-only sequences in the upcoming work \cite{contractionsequences2025}.

 A central question seems to be the following.